Support Page Content

 - Virtual instruction with strong in-camp support for class engagement

-- Post-camp support, advice and professional development
+- Pre-camp and Post-camp activities, support, advice and professional development

 - Each participant will receive a stipend to compensate their time and costs participating in the camp

 - Each participant will receive three Continuing Education Units (CEU) for participating in this camp